papillonlibre/RL-Scientific-Discovery/planning.md

 a.
 Penalties: Negative rewards for collisions with obstacles or incorrect analysis.
 b.
 Exploration: provide rewards for visiting new areas.
+* big consideration
+* computer will find a way to cheat system if it can
+* definitely want to explore
+* Gym might have an exploration method easy to implement
 c.
 Time Efficiency: Encourage reaching the plume in a timely manner.
 d.
 Adaptability: Reward for successfully adapting to changes in the environment.